The write path is your architecture

 WHERE id = $1;

-An append-only log stores facts:
+An append-only log stores facts instead:

 INSERT INTO post_events (